Diffusion in small time in incomplete sub-Riemannian manifolds: Discussion and review of related work

 The small-time convergence of bridge measures is known in the case of Brownian motion in a complete Riemannian manifold by a result of Hsu \cite{MR1027823}.
 For a compact sub-Riemannian manifold, it was shown by Bailleul \cite{LDP}.
 It is also known under the assumption \eqref{URD} and subject to the condition that $a(x)$ is positive-definite by work of Inahama \cite{MR3391911}.
-While the limit is the expected one, given the well-known small-time large deviations behaviour of diffusions, a statement such as Theorem \ref{GEOD} appears new, both for incomplete manifolds and in the non-compact sub-Riemannian case.
+Theorem \ref{GEOD} is new, both for incomplete Riemannian manifolds and in the non-compact sub-Riemannian case.

 We have not attempted to minimize regularity assumptions for coefficients but note that their use for upper bounds is limited to certain basic tools.
 The analysis \cite{MR793239} of metric balls, in particular the volume-doubling inequality \eqref{DP}, is done for the case where $X_1,\dots,X_m$ are $\cinf$.
 Also the Poincar\'e inequality \eqref{PI} is proved in \cite{MR850547} in this framework.
 These points aside, for upper bounds, the $\cinf$ assumptions on $a$, $\nu$ and $\b$ are used only to imply local boundedness.
 While the dual characterization of the distance function is unaffected by modification of $a$ on a Lebesgue null set, the definition as an infimum over paths is more fragile, and current proofs that these give the same quantity rely on the continuity of $a$.
 In contrast to the Riemannian case \cite{MR1484769}, for lower bounds in the sub-Riemannian case, in particular for L\'eandre's argument using Malliavin calculus, current methods demand more regularity.